The first computing devices and machines. Calculating machine

 User type Software engineers

-sional programs
+national programs

-Programmers Users with general computer training
+Programmers Users with general computer skills

 Few trained users

-active screen type "question - answer"
+active screen question-answer type

 Domestic machines of the first generation: MESM (small electronic calculating machine), BESM, Strela, Ural, M-20.